United States Air Force Nurse Corps

 The U.S. Air Force Nurse Corps ensures the health of military personnel and their family members.

-Entry requirements
+Requirements

 New members of the Air Force Nurse Corps are required to hold at minimum a Bachelor of Science in Nursing (BSN) degree prior to receiving a commission.
+After speaking with a USAF Medical Recruiter, the completion of Commissioned Officer Training (COT) is required to be fully integrated into the USAF Nurse Corps.

 Roles

-Members of the Air Force Nurse Corps come from all aspects of Air Force Medicine and can serve in roles including flight nurse, nurse practitioner or nurse anesthetist.
+Members of the Air Force Nurse Corps come from all aspects of Air Force Medicine and can serve in roles including Flight Nurse, Nurse Practitioner, Certified Registered Nurse Anesthetist, Clinical Nurse, Labor and Delivery Nurse, Critical Care Nurse, Pediatric Nurse, etc.